andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_italic | markdownify }} </div>

 **Note:**
-Asterisks can often, but not always, be used instead of underscores.
-For example, `*Italic*` will often show as italic.
+Single asterisks can often, but not always, be used instead of underscores for italic.
+For example, `*Italic*`.
-{: .notice}

 **Optional Practice:**
 Write a sentence with one **bold** word and one _italic_ word.